Table of Contents

 Shure microphone company has a rich history dating back to 1931.
 Since its inception by Sydney N. Shure, the company has become one of the best professional audio-electronics manufacturers of microphones and a wide range of PA systems.

-The handheld wireless microphone provides up to 8 hours of use when powered with two AA batteries.
+The handheld wireless microphone provides up to 8 hours of use when powered by two AA batteries.
 This is enough to complete a full Sunday service.
 The fixed rate of 30 mW RF power output can reach up to a range of 330’.

 The transmitter has a backlit LCD for easy operation.
 The only downside is that it doesn’t come with a receiver since it’s just a component and not a full system.
 Get a compatible SLX4 or SLX4L transmitter which you’ll buy separately.